Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 This covers shopping integration that generates Engine Page outputs, feed CSVs, and sync datasets from changed items only.

-Kotlin Spring Boot DGS Framework(GraphQL) AWS Athena
+Kotlin Spring Boot AWS Athena

 Design Context